 A large farm table sits on far end of the right side of the porch.
 I still can’t believe it, but I managed to score it for $15 at a yard sale.
 The chairs sitting around it actually belong to another farm table that sits on the other side of the porch.
 I’ll show you that one in a minute.
 But first, I want to show you a few things about this one.

 And here’s one of the chairs with its “new” cushion.
-A month or so back, I came across a set of chair cushion covers that had been made out of old quilts.
-I paid $1 a piece for them.
-Last week I told my husband I was on the lookout for some foam to stick inside them.
+I came across a set of chair cushion covers that had been made out of old quilts at a yard sale, and paid $1 a piece for them.
+I told my husband I was on the lookout for some foam to stick inside them.
 A day or two later, he came back from the garage with a stack of outdoor chair cushions that we’d picked up from a curb pile.
 They were kind of faded, so we decided to cut them open and reuse the foam.
 They had nice thick batting inside them, and it was in excellent shape.

 After cutting the foam down to size, I now have the perfect chair cushions for our farm table.